Score

 FAQ:

-Does mouse control change the shot angle?
+Does difficulty change the points?

-Are scores synced anywhere?
+Are best scores synced between devices?

 Glossary: